Skip to Content

 • Culturally safe spaces: The design incorporates various spaces for reflection, connection with Country, and cultural practice, ensuring a welcoming and inclusive environment.

-Building photos (Artist impressions)
+Building photos

 CIT Yurauna Groundbreaking Ceremony

-On Monday 2 December 2024, CIT celebrated the groundbreaking of the new CIT Yurauna building at CIT Bruce, marking a pivotal moment in CIT’s commitment to First Nations education and cultural support.
-The event, held at the future site of the building, signified a significant step in strengthening Yurauna’s role as CIT’s Aboriginal and Torres Strait Islander Educational Centre of Excellence.
+On Monday 2 December 2024, CIT marked the groundbreaking of the new CIT Yurauna building at CIT Bruce, a significant milestone in its commitment to First Nations education and cultural support.

-A highlight was the sod-turning ceremony, where Minister Pettersson was joined by Tahlia-Rose Vanissum, a proud Woppaburra woman, CIT Board Member Caroline Hughes, a proud Ngunnawal woman and previous Director of CIT Yurauna, and Kate Lundy, symbolising the collaborative effort.
+A highlight was the sod-turning ceremony, where Minister for Skills Michael Pettersson was joined by Tahlia-Rose Vanissum, a proud Woppaburra woman, CIT Board Member Caroline Hughes, a proud Ngunnawal woman and previous Director of CIT Yurauna, and Kate Lundy, symbolising the collaborative effort.
+The event concluded with traditional dance and music by the Wiradjuri Echoes, reinforcing CIT’s commitment to creating a leading educational and cultural place that promotes respect and understanding.

 Frequently asked questions (FAQs)